Azure/azure-kusto-go/quickstart/README.md

 ### Run the app

 1. Open a command line window and navigate to the folder where you extracted the app.
-1. Run `mvn clean install` to compile the source code into a binary.
+1. Run `go build` to compile the source code and files into a binary.
-1. Run the binary using `java -jar target\kusto-quickstart-[version]-jar-with-dependencies.jar`.
+1. Run the binary using `.\quickstart.exe` or whichever name you provided.

 #### Troubleshooting